technofocus-pte/invtailwcdatmtndepth/Lab Guide/Lab 08/Lab 08 - Process Custom Documents With AI Builder.md

+---
+lab:
+  title: Lab 8 - Process custom documents with AI builder
+  description: Define collections and upload documents.
+A collection groups documents with the same layout.
+Create a collection for each unique layout your model needs to process.
+Since there are two invoice providers using different templates, we'll create two collections.
+  duration: 45 minutes
+  level: 100
+  islab: true
+---

 # **Lab 8 - Process custom documents with AI builder**

 **Objective:** The objective of this lab is to guide participants